eej/Nabu-Deep-Dungeon-Adventure/README.md

 ## Register 7 on the AY-3

 The MSX and Nabu both use the AY-3-8910 which, in addition to its sound capabilities, provides two general purpose I/O ports.
 Bit's 7 and 6 of Register 7 of the AY-3 control whether each of the ports are configured for reading or writing.
 Unfortunately these bits must be set to `01` on the Nabu and `10` on the MSX.
+I have read sepeculation that running a MSX or Nabu with the wrong port settings could potentially be damaging, making this difference particularly unfortunate.
 Bits 0 through 5 of register 7 are the mixer bits, used to enable or disable the tone and noise generators for each of the 3 audio channels.
 Which means that audio playback code written for the MSX will likely need to be modified to ensure the high bits of register 7 are always set correctly for the Nabu.

 ## RAM challenges